Highlights Of The Program

 • Replacing plasmids with cell-free DNA to speed IVT template supply without endotoxin risks

-• Optimising rolling circle amplification to yield long linear constructs with high sequence fidelity
+• Leveraging rolling circle amplification to yield long linear constructs with high sequence fidelity

 • Integrating enzymatic digestion and mRNA characterisation to cut timelines and improve flexibility